 - CertiSource (Herman Pacific) Read more about this standard

-Climate Positive Business Operations with Ekos
+Climate Positive Business Operations

 By understanding the emissions profile of our business operations, we can start to strategically reduce them.
-Keep up to date with the changes we are making by visiting our website and following our journey.

-- Measure and verify their carbon footprint.
+- Measure and verify our carbon footprint.

 - Use this footprint measurement to develop and implement a carbon reduction plan.